How to Prove Fault in a Single-Car Accident Case

 The case was again appealed, this time to Maryland's highest court, the Court of Appeals.
 The Court of Appeals reversed again, agreeing with the trial judge.
 The rhetoric of the opinion casts aspersions on the plaintiff for failing to come up with more information-it is difficult to know if the Court would have come out the same way if the plaintiff presented other inconclusive evidence.
 The Court seemed to want the plaintiff to present testimony from some of the eyewitnesses, the other bus passengers, the emergency responders, or even the police report.
 The reason none of that was presented, presumably, is because none of it shed any light on the situation.
 My bet is that the other passengers weren't paying attention; the eyewitnesses probably only saw the crash, and didn't know if there was any other reason for it; the police report may not have had any admissible evidence (police reports are not usually admissible, except for very limited purposes).

-I suspect that, even if the plaintiff presented a whole host of inconclusive evidence, the Court would have ruled against him.
+As a personal injury lawyer, I suspect that, even if the plaintiff presented a whole host of inconclusive evidence, the Court would have ruled against him.
 It cited a Connecticut case where a passenger sued the estate of the driver (who probably died in the collision).
 There, the court ruled that, because of a lack of evidence, res ipsa did not apply.
 This is counterintuitive, because res ipsa is supposed to apply precisely when there is no other evidence of cause or fault.

 Here is what is required to use res ipsa in a Maryland car accident: